saurinn/saurinn.github.com/src/pages/blog/xxe-oob-via-a-pdf-upload.md

 <img src="/ohMOD.gif" alt="pdf metadata" width="800" height="300" />

-And just like that I was successfully exfiltrated and internal filesystem from the AWS instance.
+And just like that I successfully exfiltrated an internal filesystem from the AWS instance.
 Great, let's try something more sensitive `/etc/passwd`:

 NADA...
 I tried with different files but still nothing was return to my collaborator instance...
 OK, until this point I'd read a ton of writeups about XXE on Java applications and I knew I was facing the line termination (multiline files) restriction, so only single line files could be read out.